rajat2502/GitHub-Battle/README.md

 ## Contributing

 Want to help?
 Awesome!
-We are always thrilled to receive pull requests, and do our best to process them as fast as possible.
+We are always thrilled to receive [pull-requests](https://github.com/rajat2502/GitHub-Battle/pulls), and do our best to process them as fast as possible.
 Not sure if that typo is worth a pull request?
 Do it!
 We will appreciate it.

-If your pull request is not accepted on the first try, don't be discouraged!
+If your [pull-request](https://github.com/rajat2502/GitHub-Battle/pulls) is not accepted on the first try, don't be discouraged!
 If there's a problem with the implementation, hopefully you received feedback on what to improve.